 - Enter newsstand.cit.cornell.edu for the name of the news server, check the authentication box, click next.

 - Enter your Cornell netid for the account name and your CIT password, click next.

 - Choose Newsgroups... from the Tools menu to select the newsgroups you want to read.
 The newsgroups for this course are cornell.class.cs312 and cornell.class.cs312.talk.

 Working versions of SML/NJ are available for Macintosh under OS X (download here).
 The install instructions are located in file

-INSTALLof each version's FTP directory.
-We don't recommend a specific version (anything after 110.33 will work on OS X) nor do we provide detailed installation instructions.
+MACOSXINSTALLlocated on the same page.
 The working versions differ from the release version in various ways, particularly regarding Compilation Manager, library use, and error messages.
 Therefore you should expect to have a bit of difficulty with this as the course progresses.

 You can use another SML implementation as well.
 MoscowML is a good option; however, all assignments must compile and run with SML/NJ on PCs, so if you develop your assignment on your Mac, be sure to test it out under SML/NJ on a PC before submitting.